 This week, meet Paul Tapley (Tappers), your expert guide for the programme, and get an overview of what you can expect over the next 8 weeks.
 In this episode, Tappers describes the key things to consider when setting up the aquarium for your fish and takes you through the equipment you will be using - how it works and why you need it for your fish.
 He then takes you step-by-step through the process you will need to follow in setting up your aquarium, and adding and treating the water.

 In addition to setting up your aquarium, please download the following PDFs worksheets before your lesson.
-Each child receives a copy of the weekly task sheet which include the following questions which may be worth highlighting in any discussions you have after they have watched the film.
+Each child should receive a copy of the weekly task sheet which includes the following questions which may be worth highlighting in any discussions you have after they have watched the film.

 A comprehensive A-Z to for if you are in doubt about any of the fishy terms used in fishkeeping in general or on the website specifically, this useful A-Z reference should help shed some light on their meaning.